 Money will buy you a pretty good dog, but it won’t buy the wag of his tail. – Henry Wheeler Shaw

 The most well known and popular of the breeds that come from the towering mountains and deep valleys of Tibet, the Lhasa Apso is believed to date back to 800 BC.
 He takes his name from the capital city of Tibet, Lhasa, and the word “apso” meaning “bearded” in the Tibetan language.

 Recently, DNA Analysis identified the alert and watchful Lhasa Apso as one of the 14 most ancient dog breeds.
 He was an indoor watchdog bred as a companion and indoor guard of the Buddhist monasteries and homes of the upper classes.
 His keen eye and hearing coupled with his sharp bark made him the perfect alarm system.

 The dogs were never sold but presented as gifts.
 It was as a gift from the Dalai Lama that the Lhasa Apso first came to North America.
 The Lhasa is believed to bring good luck which may explain his popularity.

 Photos displayed courtesy of Janet Lacasse, Lasacas Reg’d, Ontario

-The heavily-coated Lhasa Apso stands no more than 11 1/2 inches tall at the shoulder.
+The heavily-coated Lhasa Apso stands no more than 11 1/2 inches (29.2 cm) tall at the shoulder.
 His coat is long, straight, dense, and hard, and completely covers him.
 Daily grooming is necessary to prevent tangles and matting in the thick undercoat.
-The coat comes in all colours although the golden shades are the most common.
+The coat comes in all colours and combinations of colours although the golden shades are the most common.
 The Lhasa carries his tail curled proudly up over his back.